lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Inheritance.md

 >
 > My non-Mendelian inheritance is necessarily arbitrary and entirely made up out of my own head, becuse none of my [source works] give us any details what so ever on the topic.

-## The rules of magical inheritance as compiled from in-world research
+## The rules of magical inheritance as currently compiled

 1. These rules must be applied as an ordered list, with earlier rules taking precidence over later rules.